Physicslibrary/Threejs-VR-Sensors/README.md

 </pre>

 (June 8, 2020)<br>
-Look like filter.py is not necessary as the data is not buffered.
-It may be that by the time websocketd is running with a python script, the eight lines of string would have passed and parseFloat(event.data) in websocket client threejs_vr_vl53l1x_handheld_plot.html is converting strings to floating-points.<br>
+Look like filter.py is not necessary as data is not buffered.
+It may be that after websocketd is running with a python script, the eight lines of string have passed and parseFloat(event.data) in websocket client threejs_vr_vl53l1x_handheld_plot.html is converting strings to floating-points.<br>

 Archived:<br>
 {